DhairiyaChhipa/IMY772-Workshop-Assignment/README.md

 - Allow users to correct error after an error message is displayed to them

 ## Notes For Yan
-### Mistakes During The Assignment
+### 💔 Mistakes During The Assignment
-- There was a mixup with phases 3-1 and 3-2.
+- I had a a mixup with phases 3-1 and 3-2.
 I started the linking of frontend to the units in phase3-1.
 To rectify this, phase3-2 branches from phase3-1 and any linking code was removed from phase3-1
-- There was a realisation that only hit in phase 3-2 that you need to manually evaluate the input/string entered by the user, and that I did not account for this while completing phase 2.
+- I had a realisation phase 3-2 that you need to manually evaluate the input/string entered by the user, and that I did not account for this while completing phase 2.
 I created a branch called "phase2-2-3" that focuses on exclusively building and testing the functionality around parsing in a string and computing the result based on mathematical precedence and associativity but for hexadecimal values and operations 🫠